tayiorbeii/egghead.io_idiomatic_redux_course_notes/19-Updating_the_State_with_the_Fetched_Data.md

 };
 ```

-We'll start by renaming `'ADD_TODO'` to 'RECEIVE_TODOS`.
-In order to handle the `'RECEIVE_TODOS'` action, we want to return a new array of todos that we'll get from the server response.
+We'll start by renaming `ADD_TODO` to `RECEIVE_TODOS`.
+In order to handle the `RECEIVE_TODOS` action, we want to return a new array of todos that we'll get from the server response.
 We'll map this new array of todos to a function that just selects an `id` from the `todo`.
 Recall that we decided to keep all IDs separate from active IDs and completed IDs, so they are fetched completely independently.

 #### `allIds` After:
 ```javascript